debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 You can simply use a container on your workstation to host it or throw it up on a $5/month digital ocean instance.
 It doesn't matter other than it must exist somewhere and is available when you install Ruby on your app server.

-The [docs/examples/ansible/inventory](#) folder contains information on how to set this up using a container.
+The [inventory example](https://github.com/ginas/ginas/tree/master/playbooks/roles/ginas.rails_deploy/docs/examples/ansible/inventory) contains information on how to set this up using a container.
 It's very little configuration, it just takes about 10-15 minutes to setup once while ansible provisions the server.
 After that your app servers will be able to install Ruby in about 10 seconds.

 Once Debian Jessie is feature frozen (~November 2014) then this step will be removed because Jessie will use Ruby 2.1.x by default.